shatteredsilicon/node_exporter/README.md

     -collector.filesystem.ignored-mount-points "^/(sys|proc|dev|host|etc)($|/)"
 ```

+Be aware though that the mountpoint label in various metrics will now have
+`/rootfs` as prefix.

 ## Using a third-party repository for RHEL/CentOS/Fedora

 There is a [community-supplied COPR repository](https://copr.fedorainfracloud.org/coprs/ibotty/prometheus-exporters/).
 It closely follows upstream releases.